its-a-lisa/its-a-lisa-blog/content/posts/2021-01-02-how-many-commits-is-normal.md

 tags:
   - webdevelopment
 ---
-I am using Netlify as a Content Management System, and it doesn't have the ability to save posts as draft, so to save, I need to PUblish.
+I am using Netlify as a Content Management System, and it doesn't have the ability to save posts as a draft, so to save, I need to PUblish.
 Each time this is done, it causes a commit to the GitHub repo -- there ends up being about 10 commits per post by the time I'm done.
-It got me curious to wonder whether it was normal, OK or determinental for some reason to have this many commits.
+It got me curious to wonder whether it was normal, OK, or determinental for some reason to have this many commits.